Lahari-max/Roxiler-React-Challenge/README.md

 # Roxiler-React-Challenge
-# To run the following commands to run the project
+# Run the following commands to start the project
 # npm install
 # npm start